 ghairat: Bashfulness; shame; feeling oneself to be at fault.

-Gita (Geetaa): The Bhagavad Gita, or Song of God.
+Gita (Geetaa): The Bhagavad Gita, Song of God.
 Divine knowledge given to Arjuna by Lord Krishna in the epic Mahabharata.

 grihastha: One who leads a worldly life; a householder.

 grihastha ashram (grihastha aashrama): Conditions of a household life.

 gunas: The three qualities of Nature in Indian schools of philosophy: sattva (balance or poise); rajas (activity, egoism and selfishness); and tamas (inactivity, sloth, procrastination).

 guru: Master, who transmits light, knowledge; a spiritual teacher.

-guru dakshina: Offering to the guru by the disciple for training received, generally at the end of the training.
+guru dakshina (dakshinaa): Offering to the guru by the disciple for training received, generally at the end of the training.

 gurumat(a): Disciples who obey the commands of the Master in all matters and try to submit to his will in all possible ways.